EricMarcon/memoiR/paper/paper.md

 `memoiR` is a package for R that provides templates to publish well-formatted documents both in HTML and PDF formats.
 Documents can be produced locally or hosted on GitHub, where GitHub actions can update the published documents continuously.

-Long documents are the main purpose of this package.
+Long documents, namely theses, are the main purpose of this package.
 Along with HTML output to be read online, their PDF version based on the \LaTeX class `memoir` can be highly customized.

 Functions are provided to make the publication of the documents on GitHub very easy, including their continuous integration.